Sergio C. Garcia

 Sergio Covarrubias Garcia (born March 1, 1977) is a Mexican attorney in the United States specializing in personal injury.
-On February 1, 2014, Garcia, then 36, became the first undocumented immigrant to be admitted to the State Bar of California since 2008, when applicants were first required to list citizenship status on bar applications.
+On February 1, 2014, Garcia, then 36, became the first illegal immigrant to be admitted to the State Bar of California since 2008, when applicants were first required to list citizenship status on bar applications.

 Early life and education

 Garcia was born in Michoacán, Mexico, to parents Salvador Covarrubias and Albertina Garcia, who brought him to the United States when he was 17 months old.
 When he was nine years old, Garcia's family moved from the United States back to Mexico, with him in tow.
 When he was 17, Garcia's father moved his family again, bringing Garcia into the United States illegally a second time, where he has remained ever since.
 Garcia applied for legal residency on November 18, 1994, but his application remained pending for nearly 19 years.
 Garcia is the second-oldest of six children, with two brothers and three sisters.

 Garcia graduated from Durham High School before earning an associate degree in social and behavioral sciences and another in business administration from Butte College.
 He completed the paralegal certificate program from California State University, Chico.
 On May 9, 2009, after years of attending law school at night so he could work during the day, Garcia received a Juris Doctor from Cal Northern School of Law.
 In July of that same year, Garcia passed the California Bar Exam on his first attempt.